rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ## Message routing for MQTT Broker enabled IoT Hubs

+Routing source `MQTTBrokerMessages` is only supported in REST/ARM template.
+Azure Portal experience is not enabled for routing MQTT Broker topic messages in this release.
+Use [ARM template](https://github.com/prashmo/azure-quickstart-templates/tree/master/quickstarts/microsoft.devices/iothub-mqtt-broker-route-messages) to deploy routing enabled hub.

 New system properties `mqtt-topic` and `mqtt-qos` have been added that can be utilized for [routing query](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-routing-query-syntax).
-The table below lists all the system properties that are supported when the routing `broker` messages.
+The table below lists all the system properties that are supported when the routing broker messages.

 | Properties | Keyword for routing query| Description |
 | -------- | --------------- |---------- |